ASHLEIGH OWENS | DEPUTY DIRECTOR, FINANCIAL INSTITUTIONS AND SENIOR ADVISOR

-As a Senior Advisor, Ashleigh engages directly with financial institutions, companies and investors as they embed respect for human rights into their operations and business relationships.
+As Deputy Director of Financial Institutions and a Senior Advisor, Ashleigh engages directly with financial institutions, companies and investors as they embed respect for human rights into their operations and business relationships.
 She also leads on pieces of research under our Valuing Respect Project, which is focused on developing better ways to evaluate business respect for human rights.
 Ashleigh has a breadth of experience approaching the Guiding Principles from business, legal and academic perspectives and brings a holistic view to Guiding Principles implementation.

 Ashleigh was previously Executive Director at Ernst & Young’s Climate Change and Sustainability Services.
 At EY Japan, she led a team of consultants supporting policy-making, educational program and governance design, stakeholder dialogue and due diligence strategies for multinational and domestic companies across a variety of industries.
 As founder of the EY Human Rights Network, she led the enhancement of EY’s human rights capabilities across EY’s global network.
 In her role she was a frequent speaker and moderator of dialogues at multi-stakeholder fora and functioned as a connector between civil society, government and corporate actors with a common goal of empowering business to respect rights.

 From 2012 to 2014 she conducted research at the United Nations University in the field of Sustainability Science, specializing in business and human rights.
 She prepared research for the UN Working Group on Business and Human Rights and spent time at the UN Global Compact New York and the Office of the High Commissioner for Human Rights.
 Ashleigh later sat on the UN Global Compact’s Human Rights and Labour Working Group and drafted the the Global Compact’s 2015 Guide on How to Develop a Human Rights Policy.